Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 Easy enough to use but not a standalone app

-Some VPN apps are easy to use because of great design and others are easy to use because they have almost no features, and it would be difficult to make them hard to use.
+Some VPN apps are easy to use because of great design, while others are easy to use simply because they have very few features.
+Bitdefender VPN fits squarely in the second category.

 The mobile apps both have a simple layout.
 The VPN is easy to find, located within one of five tabs at the bottom of the screen.